-This quick and easy Spinach & Potato (Aloo Palak) curry recipe is healthy, full of authentic flavor, and naturally vegetarian (or vegan, if you omit the ghee).
+This quick and easy Spinach & Potato (Aloo Palak) curry recipe is full of authentic Indian and Pakistani flavor.
+This fan-favorite recipe is tested to perfection and made with ingredients you already have!
+Naturally vegetarian (or vegan, if you omit the ghee)!

 I’ve tried cooking Aloo Palak in countless ways…With less onion, more onion, yes tomatoes, no tomatoes, tomato paste instead of tomatoes, butter at the end, without chopping the spinach (bad idea), adding potatoes before the spinach, less oil, more oil, covered, uncovered…andddd you’re asleep. 🙂